YashAgarwalTheWiz/agentic-ai-assistant/Readme.md

 - Switching chats in the sidebar orphans a parked approval in `checkpoints.db`.
 - Tool calls aren't persisted, so the `🔧` caption vanishes on chat reload.
 - One MCP server connected (DeepWiki); no allowlist yet, so even its harmless tools are gated by default.
+- `send_email` has no delivery confirmation beyond SMTP acceptance — a successful call can still land in spam, and personal Gmail is capped at 500 sends/day.
 - Single hardcoded `default_user`; one Chroma collection shared across all chats.

 ### Next

 An allowlist so verified-safe MCP tools can skip the gate on the developer's own decision, not the server's claim.
-Then Phase 4 (tool-selection, trajectory, and RAG evaluation) and LinkedIn as the second write tool.
+Then Phase 4 (tool-selection, trajectory, and RAG evaluation) and LinkedIn as another write tool.

 ---